-Notice Concerning Transferability of Credits and Credentials Earned at Our Institution at the complete discretion of the institution to which you may seek to transfer.
-If the credits or certificate, diploma, or degree that you earn at this Institution are not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.
-For this reason, you should make certain that your attendance at this Institution will meet your educational goals.
-This may include contacting an institution to which you may seek to transfer after attending Concorde Career College to determine if your credits or certificate, diploma, or degree will transfer.
+If the credits or credential earned at Concorde are not accepted at the institution to which the student seeks to transfer, the student may be required to repeat some or all of the coursework at that institution.
+For this reason, the student should make certain that his or her attendance at Concorde will meet his or her educational goals.
+This may include contacting an institution to which he or she may seek to transfer after attending Concorde to determine if his or her credits or credential will transfer.